This article was originally published in June 2017. It has been revised to reflect more recent research.

 Changes, or mutations, in the DNA of these genes can lead to autism.
 Some mutations affect a single DNA base pair, or ‘letter.’
 In fact, everyone has thousands of these genetic variants.
 A variant that is found in 1 percent or more of the population is considered ‘common’ and is called a single nucleotide polymorphism, or SNP.

 Common variants typically have subtle effects and may work together to contribute to autism.
 ‘Rare’ variants, which are found in less than 1 percent of people, tend to have stronger effects.
 Many of the mutations linked to autism so far have been rare.
-It is significantly more difficult to find common variants for autism risk, although some studies are underway.
+It is significantly more difficult to find common variants associated with autism.
+The largest study to date, published in 2019 and involving more than 18,000 autistic and 27,000 non-autistic people, revealed 12 regions of the genome that harbor autism-linked common variants.
+Two additional regions turned up in a 2020 re-analysis of the 2019 data along with about 6,000 additional samples.

 Other changes, known as copy number variations (CNVs), show up as deletions or duplications of long stretches of DNA and often include many genes.

 But mutations that contribute to autism are probably not all in genes, which make up less than 2 percent of the genome.
 Researchers are trying to wade into the remaining 98 percent of the genome to look for irregularities associated with autism.
-So far, these regions are poorly understood.
+So far, these regions are poorly understood, but some evidence links autism to mutations in stretches of noncoding DNA containing regulatory elements that control gene expression.

 Are all mutations equally harmful?

 No. At the molecular level, the effects of mutations may differ, even among SNPs.
-Mutations can be either harmful or benign, depending on how much they alter the corresponding protein’s function.
+Mutations can be either harmful or benign, depending on many cells they affect in the body and how much they alter the corresponding protein’s function.
 A missense mutation, for example, swaps one amino acid in the protein for another.
 If the substitution doesn’t significantly change the protein, it is likely to be benign.
 A nonsense mutation, on the other hand, inserts a ‘stop’ sign within a gene, causing protein production to halt prematurely.
 The resulting protein is too short and functions poorly, if at all.

 How do people acquire mutations?